mypaint/mypaint/BUILDING.md

 If you need to build a commit from the commit history, use `git log` after having checked out the commit, and search for libmypaint to infer which commit of libmypaint you should build against.
-This is not always specified explicitly, but should always be inferrable by cross-referencing the commit log of libmypaint (by date or keyword search).
+This is not always specified explicitly, but should always be inferable by cross-referencing the commit log of libmypaint (by date or keyword search).
 </details>